jlchereau/Kidoju-Help/mobile-guide/basic-guide/create-a-user-profile.md

 > Note: You need an active internet connection to create a user profile.

 The first time you launch the application, you are presented with an onboarding walkthrough.
-Swipe through the pages until you get the Sign in screen:
+Swipe through the pages until you get the **Sign in** screen:

 ![](/assets/Mobile_Create_User_Profile_01.png)

+> Note: The default theme depends on the operating system \(iOS or Android\).

+You need to select an authentication provider to authenticate with our servers.

+>

 * Google: [https://myaccount.google.com/permissions,](#)
 * Facebook: [https://www.facebook.com/settings?tab=applications](#),